It was close to midnight when my assistant and her husband rushed through my front door and found me collapsed on the floor.

 That story was convenient.
 It located the problem outside of me.
 It also kept me from seeing what had actually happened.

-The crash was the predictable outcome of what I had built.
+The crash, however, was the result of the company culture I had built.
 I had bought the company.
 I had merged its people into mine.
 I had set the reporting lines, the responsibilities, the pace.
 I had hired the Head of Infrastructure.
-The people who reported up through that role, the ones who were supposed to run the backups and verify the reports, sat inside a chain I had designed.
-Everyone in that chain had learned the same thing.
+The people who reported up through that role, the ones who were supposed to run the backups and verify the reports.
+Everyone in the company had learned the same thing.
 The careful, detailed, unglamorous work was the kind of work nobody noticed when it got done and nobody enforced when it did not.
 I had assumed they would care about it the way I cared about it.
-They did not.
-They were not negligent in any way they could have named.
-They simply did not bring to the work the level of attention the work required.
+They had not.
+They were not negligent in any outright way of their own reasoning.
+They simply did not bring to the work the level of attention that work required.

 The crash was not a moment of negligence by one person.
-It was the natural expression of a system I had spent fifteen years building.
+It was the natural result of a system of trust I had spent fifteen years building.

 Why did I build it that way?